Amanda Miller, M.S

-Amanda Miller, M.S, is a PhD Student in the UCSD/SDSU Joint Doctoral Program in Public Health, Global Health track.
+, is a PhD Student in the UCSD/SDSU Joint Doctoral Program in Public Health, Global Health track.
 She is working with Dr. Jennifer Wagman at the Center for Gender Equity and Health as a Predoctoral Fellow.
-She is a recipient of the Training Program in Substance Use, HIV and Related Infections (T32) fellowship (PI Steffanie Strathdee and her research interests include gender equity, HIV, and HIV related co-morbidities, such as gender-based violence, other sexually transmitted infections and substance abuse.
+She is a recipient of the Training Program in Substance Use, HIV and Related Infections (T32) fellowship (PI Steffanie Strathdee) and her research interests include gender equity, HIV, and HIV related co-morbidities, such as gender-based violence, other sexually transmitted infections and substance abuse.

 Most recently, Amanda worked as a research public health analyst at RTI International’s Women’s Global Health Imperative.
-In this role she worked on a number of projects aimed at increasing access and uptake of HIV services, including AHA, a qualitative study of women’s reasons for non-adherence to a vaginal dapivirine (HIV PrEP) ring while participating in an randomized controlled clinical trial of the product in six African countries. and Jikinge, a study aimed at increasing awareness of HIV status and linkage to care among women at high risk of HIV and their partners through distribution of HIV self-test kits.
+In this role she worked on a number of projects aimed at increasing access and uptake of HIV services, including AHA, a qualitative study of women’s reasons for non-adherence to a vaginal dapivirine (HIV PrEP) ring while participating in a randomized controlled clinical trial of the product in six African countries and Jikinge, a study aimed at increasing awareness of HIV status and linkage to care among women at high-risk of HIV and their partners through primary and secondary distribution of HIV self test kits (HIVST) in Kenya.